Ericsson/dataplanebook/src/stats/stats.rst

 variations in the number of actual objects instantiated, is to use dynamic allocation, but use fixed-offset accesses to the fields within those dynamically-allocated chunks of memory.
-For example, the list of session could be a pointer to a dynamically allocated array, instead of a fixed, compile-time-sized, array.
+For example, the list of flows could be a pointer to a dynamically allocated array, instead of a fixed, compile-time-sized, array.

 Large counter data structures should be allocated from :term:`huge page <Huge pages>` memory, regardless if the statistics struct is